Docs

 runtime = load_onnx_runtime_bundle("bundle_dir", providers=["CPUExecutionProvider"])

-decoded, bottom_mask, gap_mask = runtime.run(x_numpy)
+decoded, bottom_mask, gap_mask = result

 Downstream consumers should validate metadata.json, preserve output order, and treat bottom_mask as the authoritative reject/fallback signal.
+Schema-v2 bundles export six ONNX outputs (decoded, bottom_mask, gap_mask, fault_mask, semantic_bottom_mask, bottom_provenance); Python unpacking keeps the stable three-field prefix.

 C++ Consumers

-• bundle schema/version
+• bundle format/version

-• strict_inference_exports
+• strict_inference_exports="stable_provenance_outputs"

 • mask semantics